Chaos Walking (film): Plot

-In 2257 AD, the colonists of the planet New World, all men, have been afflicted with a condition called the Noise, which causes everyone to see and hear each other's thoughts.
-The colonists were involved in a bitter war with the native humanoid species referred to as The Spackle, a war that ostensibly killed all female colonists, while half the men survived.
+In 2257 AD, on the colony planet New World, the male colonists have been afflicted with the Noise, a condition which causes everyone to see and hear each other's thoughts.
+The colonists were at war with the native humanoid species referred to as The Spackle, which killed the female colonists, while half the men survived.

 Todd Hewitt lives in Prentisstown with his adoptive fathers, Ben Moore and Cillian Boyd.
 Other residents include the preacher Aaron, the town's mayor David Prentiss, and his son Davy.
-Prentiss has learned to control his Noise, making his thoughts difficult to see and hear.
-A spaceship that lost contact with the First Colony approaches New World and a scout ship is sent to investigate the planet, but it crashes.
-One day, Todd discovers someone stealing something and chases the thief, only to come upon the crash site.
+Prentiss (David) has learned to control his Noise, making his thoughts difficult to see and hear.

+A spaceship that lost contact with the First Colony approaches New World and a scout ship is sent to investigate the planet, but crashes.
+Todd discovers someone stealing and chases the thief, only to come upon the crash site.

-Todd returns to the town and tries to keep quiet, but the other men hear and see his thoughts about the crashed ship.
-They head to investigate the crash scene and scavenge some parts of the ship, but find no survivors.
-While Todd is alone, he meets Viola, the ship's only survivor.
-He is shocked to see a girl, as he has never seen one before.
-The men from Prentisstown capture Viola and she is brought to the mayor's home, where she is questioned about where she came from.
-Prentiss explains to her what the Noise is and what has happened on their planet.
-While he leaves to go speak to the men, Davy is charged with keeping an eye on her.
-Davy unwittingly toys with one of Viola's gadgets, which causes it to shoot large holes in the walls, helping Viola escape.
+Returning to town, Todd tries to keep quiet, but the others hear and see his thoughts about the crashed ship.
+They head to investigate the crash scene but find no survivors.
+Todd eventually meets Viola, the ship's only survivor, and is shocked to see a girl, as he has never seen one before.

+The men from Prentisstown capture Viola and bring her to the mayor, who questions her.
+Prentiss leaves to speak to the men and leaves Davy in charge of watching her.
+Davy toys with one of Viola's gadgets, which inadvertently shoots holes in the walls, allowing Viola to escape.

-During her escape, Viola overhears Prentiss talking about preventing her from contacting the colony's mothership, intercepting their landing, killing them while they are still under cryosleep, and scavenging the ship.
-Viola hides in Todd's family's barn, where Todd eventually finds her.
-Todd tries to hide Viola, when one of Prentiss' men arrives looking for her.
-Ben tells Todd about another settlement called Farbranch and says Viola will be safe there.
+As she does, Viola overhears Prentiss talking about preventing her from contacting the colony's mothership, intercepting their landing, killing them while they are still under cryosleep, and scavenging the ship.

+Viola hides in Todd's family's barn, where Todd finds her.
+He tries to keep her hidden when one of Prentiss's men arrives looking for her.
+Ben tells Todd about Farbranch, a settlement where Viola might be safe.